lebao3105/texteditor/README.md

 You can get wheels from [GitHub actions](https://github.com/lebao3105/texteditor/actions).

 ## Build and install

 Requires Python 3.8+.

-Additional dependencies may required:
+Additional dependencies may required for wxPython:

 * Linux: ```libgtk-3-dev``` and ```libsdl2-dev``` plus C++ compiler (g++).
 That's basic for now - you may need more

-* macOS: You don't need to worry if you're on a recent macOS on a x86_64 Intel mac, else you may need to have a build. ```XCode Command-line tools``` may not enough.
+* macOS: You don't need to worry if you're on a recent macOS on a x86_64 Intel mac, else you may need to have a build.

 * Windows: Microsoft Visual C++

 Installable directly from Pypi as the ```textworker``` package.

 Run:

 ```bash
 $ python3 -m textworker [args]
 ```